Skip to main content

 There are no advertising cookies, tracking pixels, fingerprinting scripts, or analytics beacons on this site.
 No third-party scripts load in the background.
 What you see in the page source is everything that runs.

-The only things written to your browser are six localStorage values: theme, match-device-theme, cursor-blink, stars-bg, matrix-bg, and your avatar customization.
+The only things written to your browser are eleven localStorage values: theme, match-device-theme, cursor-blink, stars-bg, matrix-bg, theme-flavor, theme-transition, sidebar-collapsed, nav-brand-visits, nav-brand-last-visit, and your avatar customization.
 No cookies.
 No session identifiers.
 Nothing that follows you around.

 $ cat ~/.local/share/preferences _